- Jesse Ventura suggests suit not over; HarperCollins could be next

 Hamilton may be sidelined 2 months with broken arm

-DETROIT (AP) - Texas slugger Josh Hamilton is expected to miss six to eight weeks after breaking his upper right arm on a headfirst dive into home plate Tuesday, a daring dash the AL MVP later called “stupid.”
+Hamilton is expected to miss six to eight weeks after breaking his upper right arm on a headfirst dive into home plate Tuesday, a play even he called "stupid."

 "It was a stupid play," Hamilton said.
 "The whole time the ball was in the air, the coach was yelling, 'Go, there's no one at home,' and I was thinking, 'I don't want to do this, something is going to happen.'